hartwigmedical/hmftools/paddle/README.md

 ## Collecting exonic variants for all samples in the cohort

-Step 2 is to download the exonic somatic variants for each of the samples in the cohort and summarise these variants to get the mutational load for each sample.
+Second step is to download the exonic somatic variants for each of the samples in the cohort and summarise these variants to get the mutational load for each sample.

 This is done by running the PaddleExonicVariantsApplicationKt application:

 ```
 java -cp paddle.jar com.hartwig.hmftools.paddle.PaddleExonicVariantsApplicationKt \
-    -output_dir /path/to/outputDir \
+    -output_dir /path/to/output_dir \
     -cohort_tsv /path/to/cohort_tsv_generated_by_step1.tsv \
     -db_user ${user} -db_pass ${pass} -db_url ${url}
 ```